Self-hosting

 -v /dev/shm:/dev/shm \

-ghcr.io/ashlrai/webfetch-server-browser:latestThe -browser image variant has Chromium pre-installed.
+ghcr.io/ashlrai/webfetch:latest server --host 0.0.0.0 --no-openInstall Playwright/Chromium in a derived image before enabling the browser provider.
 See Browser layer for what this costs and what it enables.